Booz Allen Hamilton (BAH) Stock Falls Amid Market Uptick: What Investors Need to Know

-The defense contractor's stock has dropped by 4.3% in the past month, falling short of the Business Services sector's gain of 1.8% and the S&P 500's gain of 2.32%.
+Shares of the defense contractor witnessed a loss of 7.09% over the previous month, trailing the performance of the Business Services sector with its gain of 2.54%, and the S&P 500's gain of 4.03%.

-The investment community will be paying close attention to the earnings performance of Booz Allen Hamilton in its upcoming release.
-The company is slated to reveal its earnings on October 24, 2025.
-In that report, analysts expect Booz Allen Hamilton to post earnings of $1.51 per share.
-This would mark a year-over-year decline of 16.57%.
-Meanwhile, the latest consensus estimate predicts the revenue to be $2.98 billion, indicating a 5.26% decrease compared to the same quarter of the previous year.
+The upcoming earnings release of Booz Allen Hamilton will be of great interest to investors.
+The company's earnings report is expected on October 24, 2025.
+The company is forecasted to report an EPS of $1.51, showcasing a 16.57% downward movement from the corresponding quarter of the prior year.
+Meanwhile, our latest consensus estimate is calling for revenue of $2.98 billion, down 5.26% from the prior-year quarter.

 Looking at the full year, the Zacks Consensus Estimates suggest analysts are expecting earnings of $6.36 per share and revenue of $12.19 billion.
 These totals would mark changes of +0.16% and +1.78%, respectively, from last year.

-Investors might also notice recent changes to analyst estimates for Booz Allen Hamilton.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-As a result, upbeat changes in estimates indicate analysts' favorable outlook on the business health and profitability.
+It's also important for investors to be aware of any recent modifications to analyst estimates for Booz Allen Hamilton.
+These revisions help to show the ever-changing nature of near-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the business and profitability.

-The Zacks Rank system, stretching from #1 (Strong Buy) to #5 (Strong Sell), has a noteworthy track record of outperforming, validated by third-party audits, with stocks rated #1 producing an average annual return of +25% since the year 1988.
-The Zacks Consensus EPS estimate has moved 0.19% lower within the past month.
-Booz Allen Hamilton currently has a Zacks Rank of #3 (Hold).
+The Zacks Rank system, ranging from #1 (Strong Buy) to #5 (Strong Sell), possesses a remarkable history of outdoing, externally audited, with #1 stocks returning an average annual gain of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has remained steady.
+Booz Allen Hamilton is currently sporting a Zacks Rank of #3 (Hold).

-Looking at its valuation, Booz Allen Hamilton is holding a Forward P/E ratio of 16.45.
-This expresses a discount compared to the average Forward P/E of 20.04 of its industry.
+Looking at its valuation, Booz Allen Hamilton is holding a Forward P/E ratio of 16.06.
+This denotes a discount relative to the industry average Forward P/E of 20.78.

-It's also important to note that BAH currently trades at a PEG ratio of 1.65.
-The PEG ratio is akin to the commonly utilized P/E ratio, but this measure also incorporates the company's anticipated earnings growth rate.
-The Consulting Services was holding an average PEG ratio of 1.4 at yesterday's closing price.
+Meanwhile, BAH's PEG ratio is currently 1.61.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+The Consulting Services industry had an average PEG ratio of 1.42 as trading concluded yesterday.

 The Consulting Services industry is part of the Business Services sector.
-At present, this industry carries a Zacks Industry Rank of 95, placing it within the top 39% of over 250 industries.
+This industry, currently bearing a Zacks Industry Rank of 87, finds itself in the top 36% echelons of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report